Better-HPC/keystone-api/docs/setup/settings.md

 ### CORS/CSRF

-CORS and CSRF settings define domains are allowed to interact with the Keystone-API.
+CORS and CSRF settings define which domains are allowed to interact with the Keystone-API.

 | Setting Name             | Default Value                        <br/><br/> | Description                                                                |
 |--------------------------|-------------------------------------------------|----------------------------------------------------------------------------|